Characterization of a radiation detector based on opaque water-based liquid scintillator: Results

 To investigate the compatibility of the experimental and simulated distributions with the optimized parameters, a $\chi^2$ test was applied to each laser pulse measurement, with the simulated distribution as a reference.
 The mean $\chi^2$/NDF value was $0.6\pm0.2$ and the mean p-value was $0.9\pm0.1$, where the uncertainties are the standard deviations of the distributions.

 The absorption length of DIN is known to be shorter than LAB, but DIN could nevertheless be desirable for its higher light yield.
 The measured absorption lengths of pure DIN at 430~nm range from 1~m~\cite{Bonhomme2022SafeDetectors} to 4.2~m~\cite{Song2013FeasibilityScintillator} and are expected to be lower at shorter wavelengths.
 The value of 0.169~m found here is therefore lower than expected.
 There are several possible explanations for this discrepancy.
 First, the light attenuation during transport in WLS fibers may be greater than modeled.
 While the model of light transport in the fibers used here was previously validated~\cite{Wilhelm2023EvaluationFibers}, there are several differences in this experimental campaign from prior experiments.
-One is that the fibers were occasionally exposed to ambient fluorescent room lighting for a period of about a year, and may have degraded.
+One is that the fibers were occasionally exposed to ambient fluorescent room lighting for about a year, and may have degraded.
+A dedicated study on the effect of ambient light on WLS fibers has not been carried out, but Ref.~\cite{Chung1993EffectsFibers} found that a permanent 38\% reduction of the attenuation length in a single-clad Kuraray scintillating fiber could be induced by a 137-hour exposure to ambient light.
+Kuraray estimates the attenuation length of Y-11 fiber to be 3.5~m~\cite{2022KurarayDatasheet}, which becomes 2.2~m after a 38\% degradation.
+Assuming a 0.5~m path for a photon to reach the MAPMT, this would result in an 8\% signal loss in our detector.
 Secondly, while the fiber bending radius is within the manufacturer's recommendation, the bending necessary to route the fibers to the MAPMT may nevertheless introduce unaccounted losses.
 The oWbLS is not pure DIN and may have a shorter absorption length due to the addition of the surfactant.
 Furthermore, the optical properties of the oWbLS may have degraded over time due to exposure to ambient oxygen and light.
 While the absorption length calculated here primarily served to enable simulations for vertex reconstruction in Sec.~\ref{sec:reconstruction}, it may not accurately reflect the true optical properties of the material.
-Additional experiments are planned to directly measure the optical properties of oWbLS and address these discrepancies.
+Additional experiments, described in Sec.~\ref{sec:Future_Work}, are planned to directly measure the optical properties of oWbLS and address these discrepancies.